 In addition to the 12 credit hour Program Core, students opting for a thesis will complete 9 credit hours (plus the 9 credit hours of thesis requirements), whereas students opting for the comprehensive exam will complete 18 credit hours.

-Students may complete the HDFS M.S. with no concentration, a concentration in Child Life, or with a concentration in Marriage and Family Therapy.
 After being admitted into a specific concentration, any request to switch concentrations must be approved by the HDFS Graduate Faculty Committee.
 Students should consult with their advisor or the Department Chair before requesting to switch concentrations.

 HDFS M.S. with No Concentration